 Note: The hydraulic data is shown for informational purposes only, to indicate the flood discharges and water surface elevations which may be anticipated in any given year.
 This data was generated using highly variable factors determined by a study of the watershed.
 Many judgments and assumptions are required to establish these factors.
 The resultant hydraulic data is sensitive to changes, particularly of antecedent conditions, urbanization, channelization and land use.
 Users of this data are cautioned against the assumption of precision which can not be attained.
-Discharges are in cubic feet per second (cfs) and stages are in feet, NGVD, 1929 or NAVD 88, as appropriate.
+Discharges are in cubic feet per second (cfs) and stages are in feet, NAVD 88.

 6.1 General6-1

 6.2 Mandatory Information6-3

 Exhibits

-Exhibit 6 -1 Standard Notes for Typical Section Sheets
+Exhibit (S-1 Standard Notes for Typical Section Sheets